lmceobitch/lmceobitch/README.md

 </div>

 > Code is never finished.
 It only becomes slightly less terrible over time.
->
-> Every commit I make is essentially just a small, desperate apology to my future self.
-Someday I will return to this codebase, look at the spaghetti I've written, and wonder who let me anywhere near a keyboard.
+If it works dont touch it.

 ---